joedski/musings/Knex/A Better Abstraction Over Knex - Dealing with Order Dependence in Arbitrarily Complex Queries.md

 A Better Abstraction Over Knex: Dealing with Order Dependence in Arbitrarily Complex Queries
 ============================================================================================

+> NOTE: While I'd like less order dependence, and a more functional interface like proposed here, a lot can be accomplished by using `QueryBuilder#modify(fn, ...fnArgs)`.

 An issue that seems to arise even in Knex is the order of query construction.
 It does mitigate things to a degree, but it still has some ideosyncratic behavior if trying to call things out of order.

 > TODO: Find some examples.